R Tutorials Top Banner

 > example("mean")

-(In my opinion, many of the worked examples this function produces are unnecessarily complex.
+(In my opinion, many of the worked examples this and many other functions produce are unnecessarily complex.
 They are definitely not intended for beginners, that's for sure!)

 > help.search("median")